PET PORTRAIT ARTIST

 Commission a pet or equestrian portrait from photos

 Welcome to the pet portraits page.
+I am a portrait artist working in pencil, oils and watercolours.
 Please follow the link to view the gallery, or read more about how to commission a pet portrait below.

 PORTRAITS OF ANIMALS

 With their soulful faces, dogs, horses and other animals make lovely subjects for a portrait in either pencil, delicate watercolour or traditional oils.
 I try to communicate their personality just as I would do with a portrait of a person and like to find out about their character from you before I start.

 Below, you’ll find some information specific to animal portraits about what sort of photograph reference I’ll need to work from and some tips on how to have a little photoshoot with your pet to take some great new photos for me to copy.
 There’s also advice on the best size of portrait to choose.